John Nunn

 John Denis Martin Nunn (born 25 April 1955) is an English chess grandmaster, a three-time world champion in chess problem solving, a chess writer and publisher, and a mathematician.
 He is one of England's strongest chess players and was formerly in the world's top ten.

 Education and early life

 Nunn was born in London.
-As a junior, he showed a prodigious talent for the game and in 1967, at 12 years of age, he won the British under-14 Championship.
-At 14, he was London Under-18 Champion for the 1969–70 season and less than a year later, at just 15 years of age, he proceeded to Oriel College, Oxford, to study mathematics.
+As a junior, he showed a prodigious talent for chess and in 1967, at 12 years of age, he won the British under-14 Championship.
+At 14, he was London Under-18 Champion for the 1969–70 season and less than a year later, at just 15 years of age, he proceeded to Oriel College, Oxford, to read mathematics.
 At the time, Nunn was Oxford's youngest undergraduate since Cardinal Wolsey in 1520.
-Graduating in 1973, he went on to gain a Doctor of Philosophy degree in 1978 with a thesis on finite H-spaces supervised by John Hubbuck.
-Nunn remained in Oxford as a mathematics lecturer until 1981, when he became a professional chess player.
+Graduating in 1973, he went on to gain a Doctor of Philosophy degree in 1978 with a thesis on finite H-spaces, supervised by John Hubbuck.
+In 1978, Nunn spent a year teaching mathematics at Maidstone Grammar School, before returning to Oxford as a mathematics lecturer until 1981, when he became a professional chess player.